hpi-swa-teaching/CalDavClient/packages/SCM-Core.package/SCMCalendarList.class/README.md

-A CalendarManager is the owner of all calendars used in a SCMApp.
-On demand, it hands out copies of requested events.
+This class is wrapping the SCMCalendarRepository to make indexing of SCMCalendars possible for the SCMEventDialogs.